in-toto/attestation/spec/README.md

 *   **Monotonic:** A policy is considered monotonic if ignoring an attestation, or a field within an attestation, will never turn a DENY decision into an ALLOW.
-A predicate or field follows the monotonic princple if the expected policy that consumes it is monotonic.
+A predicate or field follows the monotonic principle if the expected policy that consumes it is monotonic.
 Consumers SHOULD design policies to be monotonic.
 Example: instead of "deny if a 'has vulnerabilities' attestation exists", prefer "deny unless a 'no vulnerabilities' attestation exists".